-(This story is being reposted from The Quint's archives on the occasion of Kanshi Ram’s birth anniversary.)
+(This story is being reposted from The Quint's archives on the occasion of Kanshi Ram’s death anniversary.)

 Kanshi Ram is considered the second biggest name of the Dalit movement in India’s political landscape, after Dr Babasaheb Ambedkar.
 Fondly known as Bahujan Nayak or Saheb, Kanshi Ram launched the Bahujan Samaj Party in 1984, which went on to form the government in India’s largest state, Uttar Pradesh on four occasions.

 Born on 15 March 1934, Kanshi Ram was a Dalit from the Chamar Ramdasia community of Khawaspur village in Ropar district (now Rupnagar), Punjab.
 He completed his BSc and joined as an assistant Scientist in DRDO in Kirki Pune Maharashtra in 1957.

 Although his village was free of the stigma of untouchability, Kanshi Ram came face-to-face with caste discrimination while working at the Explosive Research and Development Laboratory (ERDL) in Pune, where the management cancelled Dr Babasaheb Ambedkar Jayanti and Buddha Jayanti holidays.
 It was the struggle to reinstate these two holidays that inspired Kanshi Ram to fight for Dalits.

 A subsequent reading of Ambedkar’s writings, particularly ‘The Annihilation of Caste’, instilled pride in his identity and a desire to mobilise Dalits.
 At first, he worked for the Republican Party of India for eight years, till he became disillusioned by the party’s functioning.